 Intercultural Medicine Research

 The Nierika Intercultural Medicine Institute promotes scientific research on the therapeutic potential of the ritual use of sacred plants in therapeutic contexts and its interdisciplinary and intercultural integration.
-The Institute convenes researches in psychology, medical anthropology, ethno-psychiatry, and pharmacology to collaborate in developing a multidisciplinary intercultural scientific approach for the study of sacred plants.
+The Institute convenes research in psychology, medical anthropology, ethno-psychiatry, and pharmacology to collaborate in developing a multidisciplinary intercultural scientific approach for the study of sacred plants.

 Recent studies carried out in a variety countries indicate that the participation in indigenous ceremonies with Peyote or Ayahuasca can have positive clinical effects on various conditions and psychological disorders in patients receiving treatment with these plants.
 The integration of ayahuasca rituals and ceremonies with different models of psychotherapeutic treatment have shown to be effective for patients with substance dependence disorders, depression, eating disorders, PTSD, complicated grief among other conditions.